 There’s a number of things you can do before you apply for a resource consent to help make your application process go more smoothly.

 Resource consent applications can be complex, detailed, and quite technical.
-We recommend you work with a planning consultancy, surveyor or architect to apply for resource consent on your behalf.
+We recommend you work with a planning consultancy, surveyor or architect to apply for resource consent for you.

 Speak to your neighbour